The relation of semiadjacency of $\cap$-semigroups of transformations

 \begin{proposition} In a semigroup $(\Phi,\circ)$ the relation $\delta_{\Phi}$ is left ideal. \end{proposition} \begin{proof} Let $f,g,u\in\Phi$ and $(f,g)\in\delta_{\Phi}$.
 Then $\prr f\subset\pr g$.
 Since $\prr(f\circ u)\subset\prr f$, we have $\prr (f\circ u)\subset\pr g$.
 Thus $(f\circ u,g)\in\delta_{\Phi}$.
 So, $\delta_{\Phi}$ is left ideal. \end{proof}

-According to \cite{Sch3} semigroups of the form $(\Phi,\circ,\zeta_{\Phi})$ are called \textit{ordered semigroups of transformations}, semigroups of the form $(\Phi,\circ,\zeta_{\Phi},\chi_{\Phi})$ -- \textit{projection ordered semigroups of transformations}.
+According to \cite{Sch3} semigroups of the form $(\Phi,\circ,\zeta_{\Phi})$ are called \emph{ordered semigroups of transformations}, semigroups of the form $(\Phi,\circ,\zeta_{\Phi},\chi_{\Phi})$ are called \emph{projection ordered semigroups of transformations}.
 Abstract characterizations of these semigroups are given in \cite{Sch3}.
-Semigroups of the form $(\Phi,\circ,\cap,\chi_{\Phi})$ are called \textit{projection $\cap$-semigroups of transformations}.
-These semigroups are a special case of \textit{projection quasi-ordered $\cap$-Menger algebras of $n$-place functions} (cf. \cite{Dudtro2}) isomorphic to some Menger algebras of rank $n$ (cf. also \cite{DT1} and \cite{Dudtro3}).
+Semigroups of the form $(\Phi,\circ,\cap,\chi_{\Phi})$ are called \emph{projection $\cap$-semigroups of transformations}.
+These semigroups are a special case of \emph{projection quasi-ordered $\cap$-Menger algebras of $n$-place functions} (cf. \cite{Dudtro2}) isomorphic to some Menger algebras of rank $n$ (cf. also \cite{DT1} and \cite{Dudtro3}).
 The first abstract characterization of such Menger $\cap$-algebras of $n$-place functions was announced (without proof) in \cite{Trrel}.
-The full proof of this result one can find in the monograph \cite{Dudtro2} (Theorem 3.4.2).
-Putting in this theorem $n=1$ we obtain the following theorem.
+The full proof of this result can be found in the monograph \cite{Dudtro2} (see Theorem 3.4.2).
+Putting in this theorem $n=1$ we obtain the following statement.